 We all have two Sacro-Iliac joints on each side of the sacrum.
 This is where our spine connects to our pelvic bowl.
 Needless to say, S.I. joints are critical for injury prevention and stability.

 Sacrum is the base of the spine.
 It looks like a downward-pointing triangle.

 The Iliac bones (they look like elephant ears in the image) attach to the sacrum via the S.I. joints and form most of the pelvic bowl.
 The whole structure is supported by/bound by various ligaments.

 As with all ligaments in the body, it is to keep this structure stable - to prevent movement.

 How does the S.I. joint get hurt?

-When the ligaments are too loose, by overstretching or by genetic predisposition, the S.I. joint can move out of alignment.
-Or, when there is trauma - like falling on the sacrum - then the S.I. joints may get displaced, torqued, and get out of alignment.
+When the ligaments are too loose - due to overstretching or by genetic predisposition, the S.I. joints can move out of alignment.
+Or, when there is trauma - like falling on the sacrum - then the S.I. joints may get displaced, torqued, or loosened/destabilized.

 If the ligaments are not thick or strong enough to prevent the misalignment, we experience S.I. pain and dysfunction.
 This can be excruciating and debilitating because it involves the nerve tissue - primarily lumbar and sacral spinal nerves.